Online Registration for First Holy Communion & First Reconciliation has been postponed due to technical difficulties.

-1. Is there a cost associated with this preparation program and why?
+1. Are there associated costs for this preparation program, and if so, why?

-Yes, there is a fee of $50 to cover the costs of books and other preparation materials.
-Payments are to be made on the Parent Information Night.
+Yes, there is a registration fee of $100 to cover the expenses of textbooks and other preparation materials.
+Payments are to be made upon online registration.

 2. If my child did not receive First Communion in Grade Two, can he/she receive it when he/she is older?